MewsSystems/gitbook-channel-manager-api/certification.md

 ## Evaluation

-* If the required tests cannot be completed, Mews will not allow the Channel Manager to advance to production environment.
+* If the required tests cannot be completed, Mews will not allow the Channel Manager to advance to the production environment.
   * Once issues are resolved, certification will start over.
-* If there are no critical issues discovered during certification, the Channel Manager will be advanced to the production environment
+* If there are no critical issues discovered during certification, the Channel Manager will be advanced to the production environment.
-  * Mews will require unique production endpoint URLs for the [Channel Manager API](certification.md#channel-manager-api)
+  * Mews will require unique https production endpoint URLs for the [Channel Manager API](certification.md#channel-manager-api).
-  * Mews will issue a live production token for the Channel manager
+  * Mews will issue a live production token for the Channel manager.
-  * Channel Manager will issue documenation of their setup process for the Mews Support team.
+  * The Channel Manager will issue documenation of their setup process for approval.